Want a Good Night’s Sleep Here are 20 Facts

 - A seasonal disorder is believed to be influenced by the changing patterns of light and darkness that occur with the approach of winter.

 - Wind down and relax before going to bed.
 Try to go over the day’s activities and work out a plan of action for the next day.
 Do not exercise too late in the evening.

 Lifestyle Suggestions for Good Night’s Sleep

-- The body NEVER adjusts to shift work!
+- The body NEVER adjusts to night shift work!

 - In general, exercising regularly makes it easier to fall asleep and have a more sound sleep.